-All staff sign to confirm they have received a copy of the child protection policy and staff code of conduct and have read Keeping Children Safe in education (Part 1)
+All staff sign to confirm they have received a copy of the child protection policy and staff code of conduct and have read Keeping Children Safe in education 2021.
+(All staff/only staff working directly with children and young people will read Part 1.
+Staff who do not work directly with children to read Annex A and DSL and Assistant DSL will read full document.